kittymagician/COVID-19-Emergency-Response-Hub/README.md

 7. Run python3 app.py

 8. Configure your proxy to accept the Flask connection from localhost:5000.
 Feel free to use Gunicorn.

+# With Thanks

+Joel Graham - joelagraham.co.uk - Web Interface Redesign

+Armin Ronacher - For building Flask!